wyu6609/NYC-health-inspection/README.md

 # NYC-health-inspection
-An app that displays NYC restaurant health inspection stats using Google maps api and the NYC Health Inspection Database API
+An app that displays NYC restaurant health inspection stats using Google maps api and the NYC Health Inspection Database API and bootstrap for front end UI